StathopoulosLab/find_spots/post_processing_tools/README.md

 2. Follow the rest of code to generate pairwise interaction analyses and modeling for PDF, contour plots etc.

 For any questions about either post-processing or find spots, please direct it to mle2@caltech.edu

+BATCH PROCESS:
+Code that allows overlay of measured spots (from csv) on top of produced TIFF images both from the find_spots tool pipeline.